 Accidental Impacts Fellowship Meetings

 Accidental Impacts launched a monthly series of Zoom meetings in 2020 to bring the CADI community together for fellowship and peer support.
-The response has been heartwarming, with up to 30 people joining us each meeting from all corners of the world – United States, Canada, Europe, the UK and parts of Asia – to share their stories and words of solace and understanding.
+The response has been heartwarming, with up to 45 people joining us at every meeting from all corners of the world – United States, Canada, Europe, the UK and parts of Asia – to share their stories and words of solace and understanding.

 “Being part of this group has given me so much hope.
 I don’t feel quite so alone.”

 While the format/scope of our meetings continues to evolve, past meetings have focused on a particular topic or theme presented by a fellow CADI or expert in the field (e.g., a therapist, clergy etc.), followed by discussion.
 Since our first fellowship meeting last year, we have developed close bonds and empathy for one another – critical elements in our collective paths toward self-forgiveness, self-compassion and healing.

 “It is so powerful to talk with people who ‘get it.’
 While we may be in different places along our personal journeys, we share a commitment to supporting ourselves and each other as we strive for healing.”